kcl-ddh/digipal/digipal_text/static/digipal_text/viewer/panelset/README.md

 e.g. '/digipal/manuscripts/1/texts/translation/locus/2r/'

 The content returned can be more than the requested location but not less.
-A fragment of the content can also be addressed by specifying the SUBLOCATION.
+A fragment of the content can also be addressed by specifying the __SUBLOCATION__.
 For instance a person name in the current text/image.

 A Panel can reframe its content to display the desired sublocation